Gitrohinihub/Advanced-SQL-Sales-Performance-and-Business-Analysis/README.md

-# 📊 Advanced SQL Sales Performance & Business Analysis
+# 📊 End-to-End Sales & Customer Analysis Using Advanced SQL

 ## 📌 Project Overview
 This project demonstrates how **SQL can be used to solve real business problems** by asking meaningful business questions and translating them into analytical SQL queries.